 The same is true of the villages.
 Though Hitler in his last speech still continued to talk of the decisive importance of the peasants, nevertheless the dream of the "united village family" has long since faded away.
-The Minister of National Economy, Schmidt, openly mocks at "liberation from the tyranny of interest."
-The period of the moratorium has not vet elapsed, but the government is already taking on itself the rôle of collector of current debts.
-Only those who have farms of not less than 7 hectares are considered to be "peasants."
+The Minister of National Economy, Schmidt, openly mocks at "liberation from the tyranny of interest".
+The period of the moratorium has not yet elapsed, but the government is already taking on itself the role of collector of current debts.
+Only those who have farms of not less than eighteen acres are considered to be "peasants".
 According to the new fascist "inheritance law" these farms may not be divided.
-This law has introduced the fiercest dissension into the peasant family, because a farm can only be left to one heir, while all the others are doomed to pauperisation and hopeless unemployment in circumstances when the crisis is on.
-At the same time, enormous exasperation has been caused among the agricultural proletariat, for, in addition to the detachments from the "forced labour" camps who have been sent on agricultural work, 200,000 unemployed have been sent into the countryside as socalled "auxiliary workers," while the labour of the latter is paid for literally at the rate of 5 pfennigs a day and extremely limited food and "working garments."
-Thus, instead of the "united village family," fascism has called into existence an unprecedentedly keen differentiation in the villages.
-Fascism is still trying to manoeuvre while continuing to incite the farm labourers against the unemployed. whom fascism itself has driven into the countryside. and while inciting the village against the town.
-But the new features, as compared with the previous period, are that in implanting a new "strong peasant " in the villages based on the inheritance law, fascism is trying to tear the middle peasant away from the united front with the poo peasants and the farm labouring village elements against the big landowners which it used demagogically before coming to power.
-It is trying to tear them away so as to get them into closer contact with the kulaks and the landlords, and to establish for itself, even on a narrow basis, a quieter and firmer basis in the villages.
+This law has introduced the fiercest dissension into the peasant family, because a farm can only be left to one heir, while all the others are doomed to pauperization and hopeless unemployment in circumstances when the crisis is on.
+At the same time, enormous exasperation has been caused among the agricultural proletariat, for, in addition to the detachments from the "forced labor" camps who have been sent on agricultural work, 200,000 unemployed have been sent into the countryside as so-called "auxiliary workers", while the labor of the latter is paid for literally at the rate of 5 pfennigs a day and extremely limited food and "working garments".
+Thus, instead of the "united village family", fascism has called into existence an unprecedentedly keen differentiation in the villages.
+Fascisin is still trying to maneuver while continuing to incite the farm laborers against the unemployed whom fascism itself has driven into the countryside, and while inciting the village against the town.
+But the new features, as compared with the previous period, are that in implanting a new "strong peasant" in the villages based on the inheritance law, fascism is trying to tear the middle peasant away from the united front with the poor peasants and the farm laboring village elements against the big landowners which it used demagogically before coming to power.
+It is trying to tear them away so as to get them into closer contact with the kulaks and the landlords, and to establish for itself, even on a narrow basis, a smoother and firmer basis in the villages.

-At the same time fascism is directly attracting new strata of the petty-bourgeoisie to the state pie, thus attaching them strongly to the fascist state, and simultaneously creating illusions among considerable groups of the petty-bourgeoisie who have not yet "fixed themselves up."
-The doors are opened to all the greed and vanity and pride of the petty middle-class, intensified in addition by anti-Semitism and chauvinist intoxication.
-The abundance of appointments in the unified government offices, in the race-sterilised educational institutions, scientific institutions, editorial offices of newspapers, etc., has given wings to the hopes of the army of declassed petty-bourgeois elements who are thus liberated for a time from the realisation that they have no perspectives and that they are crushed down by the capitalist crisis.
-But, as was the case in the villages, in the "programme for creating work," in the predatory method of management, the sops and apointments had in the long run to become more and more exhausted.
-And ahead there is the possibility of inflation, the terrible scourge of the urban petty-bourgeoisie.
+At the same time facism is directly attracting new strata of the petty bourgeoisie to the State's pork barrel, thus attaching them strongly to the fascist State.
+The doors are opened to all the greed, vanity and pride of the petty middle-class, intensified in addition by anti-Semitism and chauvinistic intoxication.
+The abundance of appointments in the unified government offices, in the race-sterilized educational institutions, scientific institutions, editorial offices of newspapers, etc., has given wings to the hopes of the army of declassed petty-bourgeois elements who are thus liberated for a time from the realization that they have no perspectives and that they are crushed down by the capitalist crisis.
+But, as was the case in the villages, in the "program for creating work", in the predatory method of managements, the sops and appointments had in the long run to become more and more exhausted.
+And ahead there is the possibility of inflation, the terrible scourge of the urban petty bourgeoisie.
 And the further matters go, the more does dissatisfaction grow among these circles.
-The Swiss paper, "Neue Zuriche Zeitung," which openly sympathises with the national socialists, describes the feeling in the town as follows :
+The Swiss paper Neue Zuricher Zeitung which openly sympathizes with the national-socialists, describes the feeling in the towns as follows: